scc-digitalhub/docs/sdk/docs/tutorials/quickstart.md

     return f"Hello, {name}!"
 ```

-- Create a short script `run_hello.py` that registers the function and runs it:
+- Registers the function and runs it:

 ```python
 import digitalhub as dh